wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-setup-tomcat7-linux.md

 -	How to prepare the virtual machine for tomcat7.
 -	How to install tomcat7.

 It is assumed that the reader already has an Azure subscription.
-If not you can sign up for a 1rmb trial at [http://windowsazure.cn](http://windowsazure.cn) .
-If you have an MSDN subscription, see [Windows Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](/pricing/member-offers/msdn-benefits/?c=14-39).
-To learn more about Azure, see [What is Azure?](http://azure.microsoft.com/overview/what-is-azure/).
+If not you can sign up for a 1rmb trial at [http://windowsazure.cn](http://windowsazure.cn).
+If you have an MSDN subscription.
+To learn more about Azure, see [What is Azure?](https://azure.microsoft.com/overview/what-is-azure/).

 This topic assumes that you have basic working knowledge of tomcat and Linux.